Your London New Year’s Eve Agenda | NYE 2017-2018

 NYE at the Rivoli

-There are fewer places more picturesque to bring in 2018 than London’s oldest intact ballroom, the Rivoli.
+There are fewer places more picturesque to spend a London New Years’s Eve than the capital’s oldest intact ballroom, the Rivoli.
 There’ll be two well-stocked bars, retro party poppers, and a DJ spinning jive, swing, and more modern hits, too…

 So it’s not all strictly ballroom.